 LAFS is permitted to credit a student's account with the post-withdrawal disbursement of Title IV grant funds to cover current outstanding allowable charges without the student's permission for tuition and fees.
 These disbursements must be credited to the student's account within 180 days of the date LAFS determined the student withdrew.
-Likewise, any post-withdrawal disbursement of Title IV grant funds not credited towards the student's account to cover allowable charges must be disbursed to the student within 45 days of the date LAFS determined the student's account to the student withdrew.
+Likewise, any post-withdrawal disbursement of Title IV grant funds not credited towards the student's account to cover allowable charges must be disbursed to the student within 45 days of the date LAFS determined the student withdrew.